 Transfer to a non-metallic container (I use this jar).
 Add yeast when lemonade is between 110-115 degrees.
 If you don’t have a thermometer, it should feel only very slightly warm to the touch.
 Cover lightly.

-Leave to sit on the counter until little bubbles begin to appear at the upper edge, approximately 8-10 hours or overnight.
+Leave to sit on the counter until tiny bubbles begin to appear at the upper edge, approximately 8-10 hours or overnight.

 Sterilize your bottles.
 I do this by pouring boiling water over clean bottles in the sink, then using an oven mitt to carefully transfer them to a clean area on the counter.

 Place granulated sugar in each bottle- I use about 1 teaspoon each, but you can adjust to taste and to the size of your bottles, about 1-2 teaspoons per quart of sima.
-Place a few raisins in each bottle as well.
+Place a few (4-5) raisins in each bottle as well.
+For now, the raisins should sit at the bottom of the bottle.

 Strain the sima and pour into your containers.
 Cork or seal tightly.